Getting started with BurnP3+

 Step 1: Installing the BurnP3+ package

-Running BurnP3+ requires that the SyncroSim software be installed on your computer (version 3.0.9).
+Running BurnP3+ requires that the SyncroSim software be installed on your computer (version 3.1.0 or later).
 Download the latest version of SyncroSim here and follow the installation prompts.

 In this Quickstart tutorial, you will run the BurnP3+ and BurnP3+Cell2Fire SyncroSim packages.
 The BurnP3+Cell2Fire package uses the Cell2Fire fire growth model.